WED-2023/assignment3-2-318887197_314744764_assignment2/README.md

 keeping thee uniqueness of the ids
 - all incoming messages will be in the body

-TODO:
-- check what to do with the errors

 recipe format:
     recipe = {
         id: "L" + recipe.id,